adrianacuna/ClaseBigData/README.md

 #### 11. With Syntax Scala/Spark anwser the following:
 ##### a) How many day the column "Close" was lower tan $600?

+For the following execise we use the function filter() tha is used to filter rows from a Dataframe based on given contition, in this case the condition was if column Close is lower tan 600 combined with function count()
 ```sh
 df.filter($"Close" < 600).count()
 ```